isomerpages/moe-sst/_cocurriculum/Sexuality Education.md

 </li>
 </ul>
 <h5>Sexuality Education Lessons</h5>
-<p>6.&nbsp;The values and attitudes of our youth towards sexuality are increasingly
+<p>6.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The values and attitudes
-shaped by their peers, exposure to the media, popular culture and the internet.
+of our youth towards sexuality are increasingly shaped by their peers, exposure to the media, popular culture and the internet.
 Adolescence is a complex stage in life as the adolescent attempts to find his or her own identity and often struggles with new social relationships.
 The period of middle adolescence (generally from 15 – 17 years old) can be a turbulent period for adolescents.
 The gap between physical and emotional/cognitive maturity may result in a tendency to act on impulse, experiment with various activities (including sexual activities), sometimes without understanding the unpleasant consequences that may arise from such experimentation.
 The